Key Takeaways:

 4. Use Natural Repellents

-For those who prefer eco-friendly pest control solutions, natural repellents can be an effective cockroach pest control option.
+For those who prefer eco-friendly residential pest control solutions, natural repellents can be an effective cockroach pest control option.
 These options include:

 -